 Somewhat slower it went go at the border crossing.
 The procedure was the same.
 This time we had not to build our housing and to open our bags.

 The day 11 led us closer to the northern part of ice massif.
 Many hiking trails go from El Chaltén.
-Christoph, a fellow passenger, and I chose a longer route at the evening before, led by the two main valleys in this area.
+Christoph, a fellow passenger, and I chose a longer route at the evening before, led by the 2 main valleys in this area.
 With the rise in a valley (photo left) I heard at once wild birdcalls.
 First I do not believe my ears because I knew such cries from much warmer areas.
 But then I spotted it: a swarm of Austral Parakeets.
 But they quickly disappeared again in the forest thicket.
 After some hours throug woods with South Beehes and across meadows, we reached our first goal: the Cerro Fitz Roy (photo right).
 He rises to almost perpendicular from the mountains.

 Leading through a small mountain ridge the way led us to the second valley.
 In this valley one can see the no less striking Cerro Torre closer.
 Opposite the Cerro Fitz Roy it is still thinner and appears thus sharper.
 Snow can keep themselves hardly at its summit.
 The clouds stuck up there.
 The descent went through dense shrubs and over free, rocky surfaces.
 On this surface I discovered a for me until then unknown plant.
 Amazingly where is everywhere life suggests, if water and light are present.

 On our departure from El Chaltén on the day 12 the mountains showed again at its best.
 This was a welcome opportunity to take a last picture at the entrance to the village - of course with bus and the driver Markus Wölfl.
 Then it went the road again a piece southward to El Calafate.
 Overlooking the Viedma Lake to the glacier of same name 80 km away and the mountains near El Chaltén correct me the size of the Andes deliberately.